 If you want to become a licensed broker, you must complete 30 classroom hours of approved broker training.
-And, you must have completed 60 months as a real estate licensee, and real estate must have been your principal occupation.
+And, you must have completed 36 out of 60 months as a real estate licensee, and real estate must have been your principal occupation.
 You must either own a real estate business or work as a broker for a corporation or partnership.

 A corporation or partnership can have only one broker in charge.
 If a second person, meeting the qualifications of a broker, holds an ownership position or is employed by the company, that person must be an associate broker.